 Alan Laird

-Alan holds an Hons degree in Financial Services from UCD as well as a number of IOB qualifications.
+Alan holds an honours degree in Financial Services from UCD as well as a number of IOB qualifications.

 Alan also holds a Chartered Banker designation and has represented Ulster Bank on the Belfast Regional Committee for the past 10 years.